Give yourself the freedom of choice.

 You see, it’s not that there’s anything inherently wrong with letting someone know you disagree with them, we all have that right and freedom, that’s what makes life amazing.

-When you’ve lost your ability to control your state, it’s a problem.
+When you’ve lost the ability to control your state, it’s a problem.

 When someone cuts you off and you absolutely MUST honk at them, wave that magic finger and let them have it, it’s a problem.
-When it’s a reaction, it’s a problem.
+When it’s a reflex, it’s a problem.

-Again, when you lose your ability to control, or CHOOSE, your state, your reaction to life’s little jabs, it’s a problem.
+Again, when you lose the ability to control, or CHOOSE, your state, your reaction to life’s little jabs, it’s a problem.

 The problem?
 He couldn’t control his state.

-Over time, he formed a reputation, and now, decades later, business is on a downward spiral, and ask anyone about him and they say they don’t like him.
+Over time, he formed a reputation, and now, decades later, business is on a downward spiral.
+Ask anyone about him and they’ll say they don’t like him.